Commencement Information

 What if I don’t get along with my roommate?

 One of the most important things to do at the start of any roommate relationship is to communicate your likes, dislikes, boundaries and “rules” for the room.
-If a conflict arises, an R.A., hall director, or peer listener can meet with you and your roommate to help discuss the situation and come to a solution.
+If a conflict arises, a resident assistant (R.A.), hall director, or peer listener can meet with you and your roommate to help discuss the situation and come to a solution.
 Room changes are possible based on space available.

 What if I am having trouble with a class?

 You should talk with the course instructor and outline your specific areas of concern.
-You might also want to form a study group with your classmates.
-Additional help is available through your academic advisor or the Kolderie Center, located in RBAC.
+Next

 How can I stay in balance throughout the year?